reframejs/reframe/docs/intro.template.md

 3. **Flexible stack** -
    You can easily and at any time remove/add a frontend, backend, or database/ORM to your app.
-   For example you can start with a frontend-only and later add a Node.js server to it.
+   For example, you can start with a frontend-only (static site) and later add a Node.js server to it.

 Benefits of that flexibility: